 The major theme in my scholarship is discovering the role of Buddhism in the global transmission and local reception of knowledge about health, disease, and the body.
-I approach this topic using methodologies from history, religious studies, translation studies, ethnography, and documentary filmmaking, among other fields.
+I approach this topic using methodologies from history, religious studies, translation studies, and literary studies.
+More recently, I have gotten into ethnography and documentary filmmaking as well.

 I am continually seeking opportunities to cross disciplinary lines in publishing and presenting my work.
 I regularly publish writing for non-scholarly audiences, and am passionate about connecting my scholarship and teaching with contemporary issues and events both within and beyond the academy.

 I come from a bilingual and transnational Latino family with roots in Colombia, Uruguay, Spain, England, and the US.
-I spent my early childhood in Paraguay, and moved to the US in second grade.
+I spent my early childhood in Canada and Paraguay, and moved to the US during elementary school.
 All of this is to say that my interests in crosscultural exchange, translation, and global movements of ideas came to me quite naturally!

-I began my interest in Asian religion and medicine as an undergraduate majoring in Anthropology and Cognitive Science and minoring in East Asian Studies at the University of Virginia.
-After graduating in 1996, I lived in Asia for four years — over two years in Thailand, with extended stays in India, China, and Indonesia as well.
+I began pursuing my longstanding interest in Asian religion and medicine as an undergraduate majoring in Anthropology and Cognitive Science and minoring in East Asian Studies at the University of Virginia.
+After graduating in 1996, I lived in Asia for four years — more than two years in Thailand, with extended stays in India, China, and Indonesia as well.
 During this time, I trained as a practitioner of Traditional Thai Medicine (TTM), and spent time learning hatha-yoga and other Asian healing modalities.
 I also participated in extended stays at Buddhist meditation centers and monasteries in Northeast Thailand and India, including a summer as ananāgārika (white-robed monastic resident) in a Thai Forest-tradition monastery.
-Although I am neither a yogi nor a Buddhist, I have maintained some amount of practice of both throughout the rest of my adult life.
+Although I am neither a yogi nor a Buddhist, I have remained engaged in spiritual practice throughout the rest of my adult life.

-In virtually all periods and locations, Buddhism has provided individuals with intellectual tools to frame and understand illness, has shaped health-seeking behaviors in conscious and unconscious ways, and has offered a range of popular therapies and institutional structures for delivering healthcare.
-These have been adapted and elaborated across virtually all of Asia, and have often specifically played a major role in the popularization of the religion in new recipient cultures.
-Placing our contemporary interests in the benefits of meditation in this wider global context helps us to better appreciate the rich diversity of practical tools for mental and physical healing made available by Buddhism, and contextualizes contemporary developments within a historical framework that does not privilege the modern or Western vantage point.
+Since its inception 24 centuries ago, Buddhism has provided individuals with intellectual tools to frame and understand illness, has shaped health-seeking behaviors in conscious and unconscious ways, and has offered a range of popular therapies and institutional structures for delivering healthcare.
+These features have been adapted and elaborated across virtually all of Asia, and have often specifically played a major role in the popularization of the religion.
+Understanding this history helps us to contextualize contemporary developments around mindfulness within a framework that does not privilege the modern or Western vantage point.

-My research on these questions also engages with theoretical matters of interest to the humanities and social sciences more broadly, such as how to model the interactions between cultures, how to understand texts that are products of multiple layers of literary and cultural translation, and how to think about the categories of “religion” and “medicine” in crosscultural context.
+I approach this topic using methodologies from history, religious studies, translation studies, and literary studies, among other fields.
+My research is driven by a series of interlocking questions that are inherently interdisciplinary: What are Buddhism’s teachings about health and wellbeing, and how have those doctrines changed over time?
+As Buddhism has spread, how has intercultural translation shaped the reception of these ideas and practices in recipient cultures?
+How has Buddhism intersected with other healing modalities in distinct locations and time periods, and how have these boundaries been negotiated?
+My research on these questions also engages with theoretical matters of interest to the humanities and social sciences more broadly, such as how to model the interactions between cultures, how to read texts as products of multiple layers of literary and cultural translation, and how to think about the categories of “religion” and “medicine” in crosscultural context.